Kirsten Heaven

 Background

-Kirsten qualified as a solicitor at Slaughter and May in 2001 having trained in commercial, employment and EU law in London and Brussels.
+Kirsten qualified as a solicitor at Slaughter and May in 2001 having trained in commercial, employment, EU law in London and Brussels and gained significant experience in complex civil litigation.

 She has an interest in domestic and international refugee protection and international human rights law.
-After leaving private practice, Kirsten spent a year running a refugee legal aid programme in Cairo, providing legal assistance to refugees seeking protection from UNHCR, working specifically with former child soldiers from Liberia and Sierra Leone, survivors of the Rwandan Genocide and victims of torture.
+After leaving private practice, Kirsten spent a year running a refugee legal aid practice in Cairo, providing legal representation to refugees, working specifically with former child soldiers from Liberia and Sierra Leone, survivors of the Rwandan Genocide and victims of torture and developing strategic litigation before UCHCR.

-In 2003/4 Kirsten was seconded to the OSCE Mission to Serbia and Montenegro rule of law/human rights department for one year and worked on war and organised crime trials, minority rights, legal reform, the Serbian draft law on asylum and training Serbian lawyers on ECHR litigation.
+In 2003/4 Kirsten was seconded to the OSCE Mission to Serbia and Montenegro rule of law/human rights department working on war crime trials, minority rights, legal reform, the Serbian draft law on asylum, training Serbian lawyers on ECHR litigation.

 Kirsten subsequently worked as a government legal adviser for three years in public and administrative law, international law (including public international law), war crimes, extradition law and EU law.
 This included frequently advising / briefing cabinet ministers, drafting and taking legislation through Parliament and advising on Court of Appeal and House of Lords litigation.